 Then we begin to fool ourselves that these unnecessary things are necessary when they usually are not.
-They are mostly just wants powered by the constant barrage of consumerist media.
+They mostly just want to be powered by the constant barrage of consumerist media.
 It’s OK to want things just beware not to fool yourself into believing you need them.

 - They just become a force of habit.
 Pay money to eat at a certain time without even being hungry.

-- You spend money when you go certain places because you believe you are supposed to.
+- You spend money when you go to certain places because you believe you are supposed to.

-- Joined that program because because so and so is a member.
+- Joined that program because so and so is a member.

 But does any of that satisfy your needs?
 Possibly but only you can answer that question.